• Skip to primary navigation

 When does my California Physical Therapy license expire?

 In California you must renew your physical therapy license every two years.
 Your California physical therapy license will expire on the last day of your birth month.
-You should receive a notice within 90 days of expiration, but stay ahead of the process and complete the proper paperwork ahead of time to avoid delay in How long does it take to renew a California Physical Therapy license?
+You should receive a notice within 90 days of expiration, but stay ahead of the process and complete the proper paperwork ahead of time to avoid a delay.

 It can take 6 weeks to process your request, so be sure to start the process early!
 If you are processing a name change request, the PTBC recommends sending in your renewal request at least 8 weeks before your license expires.